-Resilience First (RF) and Washington DC-based think-tank The Center for Climate and Energy Solutions (C2ES) have partnered to curate and deliver a corporate dialogue programme: Climate Resilience Foresight Series.
+Resilience First (RF) and Washington DC-based think-tank The Center for Climate and Energy Solutions (C2ES) have partnered to strengthen organisations’ resilience to the impacts of climate change through a series of virtual and in-person dialogues.

 - Equip companies with knowledge and tools to integrate climate resilience into corporate strategies to build organisational resilience.